Desert Forensics - Part Two

 Note the windows, roofs and chimneys.
 Source: Timgad - Wikipedia

-You have to wonder for which visitors this level of cleaning, tidying and rebuilding was thought worthwhile.
 But perhaps it wasn't worthwhile.
-Perhaps this level of cleaning, tidying and re-building were collateral benefits of five decades spent scouring Timgad's ruins for artefacts.
+Perhaps this level of cleaning, tidying and re-building were the collateral benefits of five decades spent scouring Timgad's ruins for artefacts.
 And sifting out the interesting finds.

 Clearly, there is more to Timgad than meets the eye.

-And there is much more to the Sahara than meets the eye:
+Just as there is much more to the Sahara than meets the eye:

 Er Richât - the Eye of the Sahara.
 Source: Google Maps

-A 40 km (30 mile) wide desert anomaly.
+A normal 40 km (30 mile) wide desert anomaly.
 Source: Are the so-called impact craters in Mauritania kimberlite pipes?

 Er Richât is a big brown stain on Saharan narratives.